 Phillip E. Wegner joined the Department of English at the University of Florida in 1994.
-He received his BA from California State University, Northridge, where he was named the recipient of the Wolfson Scholar Award for 1986; and his PhD from the Literature Program at Duke University in 1993, where he was a Mellon Fellow in the Humanities.
+He received his BA from California State University, Northridge, where he was named the 1986 recipient of the university’s highest honor, the Wolfson Scholar Award; and his PhD from the Literature Program at Duke University in 1993, where he was a Mellon Fellow in the Humanities.
 He was the Coordinator of the Graduate Program from 2009 to 2012 and the Associate Graduate Coordinator from 2005-2009, and he founded the Working Group for the Study of Critical Theory at UF in 2015.
 He was named a University Research Foundation (UFRF) Professor in 2010 and the Marston-Milbauer Eminent Scholar in English in 2012.
 He was the president for The Society for Utopian Studies from 2010-2014, and received the Society’s Lyman Tower Sargent Award for Distinguished Scholarship in 2017.

-Wegner is the author of five books, Imaginary Communities: Utopia, the Nation, and the Spatial Histories of Modernity (California, 2002); Life Between Two Deaths, 1989-2001: U.S. Culture in the Long Nineties (Duke, 2009); Periodizing Jameson: Dialectics, the University, and the Desire for Narrative (Northwestern, 2014); Shockwaves of Possibility: Essays on Science Fiction, Globalization, and Utopia (Peter Lang, 2014); and most recently, Invoking Hope: Theory and Utopia in Dark Times (Minnesota, 2020).
-His forthcoming book is The Jameson Files and he has recently completed an experimental manuscript entitled The Book of Entanglements: Musings in a Time of Pandemic, Culture Wars, and Other Emergencies.
-He has begun work on three new books, A Return to the Scene of the Postmodern; or, Why 1984 Wasn’t Like 1984, The Pedagogical Scene in the Modern British Novel from Shelley to Ishiguro, and Delirious Dublin: James Joyce and the Invention of Reading.
-He has published more than 70 essays on topics including contemporary literature and film, twentieth-century culture, genre theory, utopian fiction, literary theory, cultural studies, Marxism, spatial theory, globalization, and science fiction.
-He has presented major lectures at universities across the United States, as well as in Ireland, Great Britain, Cyprus, Germany, Sweden, Greece, South Korea, and Brazil.
-He is a multiple recipient of UF Teaching Awards, and teaches a wide range of courses, including most recently, undergraduate courses on contemporary world fiction, allegory and allegoresis, literary theory, and modernist British literature; a pilot course for UF’s Quest general education humanities curriculum; and graduate seminars on dialectical theory, structuralism and post-structuralism, the historical novel, and the Künstlerroman.
+Wegner is the author of six books: Imaginary Communities: Utopia, the Nation, and the Spatial Histories of Modernity (California, 2002); Life Between Two Deaths, 1989-2001: U.S. Culture in the Long Nineties (Duke, 2009); Periodizing Jameson: Dialectics, the University, and the Desire for Narrative (Northwestern, 2014); Shockwaves of Possibility: Essays on Science Fiction, Globalization, and Utopia (Peter Lang, 2014); Invoking Hope: Theory and Utopia in Dark Times (Minnesota, 2020); and forthcoming, Late Theory: Fredric Jameson, or the Persistence of Reading (Minnesota, 2026).
+He has recently completed an experimental manuscript entitled The Book of Entanglements: Musings in a Time of Pandemic, Culture Wars, and Other Emergencies and a poetry collection, So Soft This Morning Hour: A Reminiscence, 89 Haiku, and Two Centos, and is in the final stages of work on Dystopia, Allegory, and Utopia in the Contemporary Novel.
+He has begun three new books, A Return to the Scene of the Postmodern; or, Why 1984 Wasn’t Like 1984, The Pedagogical Scene in the Modern British Novel from Shelley to Ishiguro, and Delirious Dublin: James Joyce and the Invention of Reading.
+He has published more than 90 essays on topics including contemporary literature and film, twentieth-century culture, modernism, genre theory, utopian fiction, literary theory, cultural studies, Marxism, spatial theory, globalization, and science fiction.
+He has presented major lectures at universities across the United States, as well as in Canada, Ireland, Great Britain, Cyprus, Germany, Sweden, Greece, South Korea, Brazil, and Japan.
+He is a multiple recipient of UF Teaching Awards, and teaches a wide range of courses, including most recently, undergraduate courses on contemporary world fiction, allegory and allegoresis, literary theory, and modernist British literature; a pilot course for UF’s Quest general education humanities curriculum; and graduate seminars on the British novel, dialectical theory, structuralism and post-structuralism, the historical novel, and the Künstlerroman.

 Contact: pwegner@ufl.edu